Ajit Agarkar: International career

 Agarkar made his ODI debut against Australia at Kochi, on 1 April 1998.
 He took the wicket of Adam Gilchrist in that match.

-Soon after his debut, a 20-year-old Agarkar achieved his first Man of the match award in a crucial Coca-Cola champions trophy match against New Zealand taking four wickets including crucial wicket of Stephen Fleming and Craig McMillan while India was defending just 220 on 17 April 1998.
+Soon after his debut, a 20-year-old Agarkar achieved his first Man of the match award in a crucial Coca-Cola champions trophy match against New Zealand taking four wickets including the crucial wickets of Stephen Fleming and Craig McMillan while India was defending just 220 on 17 April 1998.

 The positive start to his early career, Indian fans were hopeful of him forming a strong bowling partnership with Javagal Srinath.
 Srinath had been sidelined by injury during Agarkar's 1st season and was the only successful pace bowler in the National Team.
 The emergence of Ashish Nehra in 1999 and Zaheer Khan in 2000 created further competition for pace bowling options especially in home conditions.
 Frequent injuries to Srinath, Nehra, and Agarkar meant India struggled with pace bowling resources.

 While Agarkar remained a part of the team, he was not able to hold down a guaranteed place due to frequent injuries and severe competition for places especially after the emergence of Irfan Pathan in 2004.
 He was an important part of the hugely successful Indian team in 2002 and 2003 with Agarkar contributing some memorable performances with the bat and the ball.
-During this period, he was also a member of the Indian team which finished in the runner-up spot in the 2003 World Cup in South Africa.
+During this period, he was also a member of the Indian team which finished in the runner-up spot in the 2003 World Cup in South Africa, although he did not play in a single game throughout the tournament.